How To Go Green Without Sacrificing Quality or Style

 It's tough not to judge a facial serum by its packaging.
 We want product packaging to reflect the brand's values.
 That's why packaging is just as important as the ingredients you put in and on your body.
 So next time you're looking for a specific type of serum or lip tint, pay attention to what it's wrapped in.

 UpCircle is a brand that does not only benefit our health, but also keeps excess waste at bay.
 All their products are sold in recyclable glass, giving them a more sleek and sturdy look.
 River Organics offers organic, vegan, essential-oil-based lip and face tints that will keep your skin hydrated and beautiful.
 They're packaged in compostable paper for guilt-free repurchasing!
 Even your make-up bags can have a green makeover.
 Check out Tiradia’s Natural Cork Sidekick Bag made from natural and durable cork.

 Exfoliation, in particular, has stirred up some major controversy in the beauty world.
 Consumers are now realizing that so many exfoliating products damage the skin with synthetic materials and are a leading pollutant of our ocean ecosystems.
 Unfortunately, most exfoliators are made up of micro plastic beads that are washed away into our rivers, streams and oceans because they're too small to be filtered out in the water treatment plants.
 Opting for Konjac Facial Sponge will slow down micro bead accumulation because it's made from plant-based, biodegradable material.
-It's also infused with charcoal to better cleanse your skin.

 5. It Is Totally Possible To Be Waste-free On The Go